trinsic/oddxt/content/posts/storj-ingressing.md

 ---
-title: "Storj - Part 1"
+title: "Storj - Introduction (Part 1)"
 date: 2022-01-06
 description: "Looking at web3 nextgen storage concepts that will radically change how we look at storing our data."
 tags: ["storj", "crypto"]